Barracks

-The main object of barracks is to separate soldiers from the civilian population and reinforce discipline, training, and esprit de corps.
+The main objective of barracks is to separate soldiers from the civilian population and reinforce discipline, training, and esprit de corps.
 They have been called "discipline factories for soldiers".
 Like industrial factories, some are considered to be shoddy or dull buildings, although others are known for their magnificent architecture such as Collins Barracks in Dublin and others in Paris, Berlin, Madrid, Vienna, or London.
 From the rough barracks of 19th-century conscript armies, filled with hazing and illness and barely differentiated from the livestock pens that housed the draft animals, to the clean and Internet-connected barracks of modern all-volunteer militaries, the word can have a variety of connotations.